Potential rideshare drivers - exploring Lyft and Uber driver demographics will help you decide if rideshare driving is for you.

 Most rideshare drivers turn to Uber and Lyft to augment their earnings or finance their businesses as opposed to working full-time to pay most or all of their personal bills.

 Rideshare drivers noted that they could change their hours depending on their financial needs and experience to increase their earnings.
-City and state regulations typically allow a rideshare driver to work up to 12 hours in a calendar day and up to 70 hours per week.
+City and state regulations typically allow a rideshare driver to work up to 12 hours in a calendar day and up to 70 hours per week (example only - check local regulations)

 Time Working and Time Driving Demographics